Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Driven scenario

-Before exploring the characteristics of the JC in the driven system and its role in inducing the nonreciprocal JC, it is essential to understand how periodic driving disrupts key symmetries by introducing longer-range interactions.
-In Fig.~\ref{fig:matrix}, we numerically compare the matrix configurations of the Hamiltonian for both the static and driven versions of the model, with a minimal setup comprising of only two lattice sites.
-The various elements of the matrix such as $\mu,t,\Delta_0,v_L,v_R$, etc. are color-coded according to their amplitudes, highlighting the structural modifications introduced by the drive.
+One can alternatively understand the breakdown of these symmetries via considering a Floquet drive, which can manifest artificial magnetic fields or spin-orbit coupling-like terms.
+To provide a deeper insight, we analyze the matrix configuration corresponding to the Floquet effective Hamiltonian.
+In Fig.~\ref{fig:matrix}, we numerically compare the matrix representations of the Hamiltonian for both the static and driven versions of the model, with a minimal setup comprising of only two lattice sites.
+The various elements of the matrix, such as $\mu,t,\Delta_0,v_L,v_R$, etc. are color-coded according to their amplitudes, highlighting the structural modifications introduced by the drive.
 A key region of interest is the central block (confined within basis $d_{\uparrow},d_{\downarrow}$), which corresponds to the QD.
 In the static case (Fig.~\ref{fig:matrix}(a)), this block remains empty since the QD energy is set to zero.
 However, under periodic driving, additional longer-range interaction terms emerge, effectively filling up the central block, as depicted in Fig.~\ref{fig:matrix}(b).
 Notably, the effective Hamiltonian can host both real and imaginary components, each playing a distinct role in symmetry breaking.
 Focusing first on the real part, we observe that when the asymmetric phase \(\zeta\) is varied from \(0\) to \(\pi/4\), the two off-diagonal elements acquire different magnitudes ($\alpha$ and $\alpha^{\prime}$), resembling a spin-orbit-like interaction term that breaks $\mathcal{IS}$ (Fig.~\ref{fig:matrix}(c)).
 Similarly, an inspection of the imaginary components reveals elements that are \textit{not} completely zero, as they should have been in the static scenario, thus signalling a breakdown of $\mathcal{TRS}$.
 This is further confirmed by the presence of opposite signs for the diagonal elements in the central block, which can be interpreted as an artificial Zeeman field, $B$ (Fig.~\ref{fig:matrix}(d)).
 Therefore, by tuning only one parameter, that is, \(\zeta\), one can selectively introduce terms in the Hamiltonian that can break both the $\mathcal{IS}$ and $\mathcal{TRS}$, thereby enabling the emergence of diode-like characteristics in the driven system.